 Nonfinancial assets and liabilities are not measured at fair value on a recurring basis but are subject to fair value adjustments in certain circumstances.
-These items primarily include investments in unconsolidated affiliates, long-lived assets, goodwill, and intangible assets for which the fair value is determined as part of the related impairment test.
-As of December 31, 2022 and 2021, there were no significant adjustments to fair value for nonfinancial assets or liabilities.
+These items primarily include investments in unconsolidated affiliates, long-lived assets, goodwill, and intangible assets for which the fair value is determined as part of an impairment test.
+As of December 31, 2023 and 2022, there were no significant adjustments to fair value for nonfinancial assets or liabilities.

-The deferred compensation plan assets are valued using the cash surrender value of the life insurance policies and are not included in the table above.
+The Company's deferred compensation plan assets are valued using the cash surrender value of the life insurance policies and are not included in the table above.

-Note 9.
+Note 10.
 Investments

-A summary of the Company's investments that are classified as held-to-maturity are as follows:
+The following is a summary of the Company's investments that are classified as held-to-maturity: